Distrotech/groff/contrib/mom/examples/README.txt

+    Copyright 2004, 2005, 2006
+      Free Software Foundation, Inc.

+    Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.

 The files in this directory show mom in action.

 If you have downloaded and untarrred a version of mom from her